wemgl/edu-interacting-with-workflows-go-code/exercises/sending-signals-client/README.md

-## Exercise #1: Sending an External Signal
+## Exercise #2: Sending a Signal from a Client

 During this exercise, you will:

 - Define and handle a Signal
 - Retrieve a handle on the Workflow to Signal
-- Send an external Signal
-- Use a Temporal Client to submit execution requests for both Workflows
+- Use a Temporal Client to send the Signal

 Make your changes to the code in the `practice` subdirectory (look for `TODO` comments that will guide you to where you should make changes to